RdoubleA/MLprep/nlp.md

 The architecture of GPT-3 is a stack of transformer decoder layers, unlike BERT.
 Thus, it is primarily trained for text generation as opposed to text classification.

 ### T5
+T5, short for "Text-to-Text Transfer Transformer", is a model architecture introduced by Google Research in 2019.
+Unlike previous Transformer-based models like BERT, T5 treats every NLP problem as a text-to-text problem, which allows it to train on a wide variety of tasks with a unified model architecture, training process, and hyperparameters.
+Other changes from BERT:
+- The architecture is encoder-decoder.
+Thus, it is not trained with masked language modeling.
+It is trained similarly to denoising autoencoders, where random tokens are masked out and the decoder fills in these missing words, ex: "The cat [MASK] on the [MASK] [SENTINEL] The cat sat on the mat"
+- It is fine-tuned on various tasks using task conditioning, wherre you prepend the task you want at the beginning

 ### LLaMA
+LLaMA (Large Language Model Meta AI) is a family of transformer decoder only models released to the research community.
+The goal was to train models significantly smaller than GPT while still performant.
+It employs some improvements over other autoregressive LLMs:
+- RMSNorm instead of LayerNorm, a simpler more efficient version.
+The paper contends that the re-centering invariance from LayerNorm can be dropped without hurting performance
+- Rotary positional embeddings.
+See description in Dolly 2.0
+- SwiGLU activation instead of ReLU, as in PaLM

 ### Alpaca